-With GraphQL mutations we can easily send complex data structures in one call.
-The input validation ensures that we do not fire off a query that does not have all required elements.
+With GraphQL mutations, we can easily send complex data structures in one call.
+The input validation ensures that we do not fire off a query that does not have all the required elements.
 We can even stack mutations in one query to create multiple products in one go.
 This is just a joy to work with.
 Pure developer bliss.

 As of February 2019 Crystallize has officially dropped REST API support and is only supporting GraphQL in our Cloud PIM.
 The new GraphQL API with mutations is being rolled out in the coming weeks and we are removing the scars from the REST API also from our website.

 Our new API structure will feature:

 - a super-fast real-time GraphQL endpoint delivering rich product information